Why Are Dispensaries Selling THCA? The Unfiltered Truth Behind the Industry Shift

 - Mixed messages about legality that leave customers nervous

-- Inconsistent product quality that creates trust issues
+- Inconsistent product quality creates trust issues

 - Generic recommendations that ignore what the customer actually needs